 But it will certainly make it harder to focus.

 Interestingly, when we are hungry our focus increases.
 However, all of your focus will be on trying to find something to eat, and that will make it very difficult to meditate.

 For these reasons, the only time I would say that you should meditate on an empty stomach is if you are intentionally training your mind to be less reactive to physiological stress.
 And this should only be the case if you are an advanced practitioner.

 So Can You Meditate After Eating?

-Most people should not meditate on when hungry.
-But does that necessarily mean that you should meditate after having food?
+Most people should not meditate when hungry, but that doesn’t necessarily mean you should meditate after having food either.

 On the one hand, you will be less moody after you’ve eaten, but you may also be tired.

 When you eat, your body enters “rest and digest” mode.
 That means that your parasympathetic nervous system is activated.
 This produces feelings of relaxation and mild drowsiness that could make you nod off when you meditate.
 Not ideal.

 Plus, your brain changes after eating.

 After you eat, blood flow to the small intestine increases dramatically, which according to Dr. Tomonori Kishino could cause less blood to flow to your brain.
 This makes you a) tired, and b) less able to focus.